assembler-institute/php-server-environment/README.md

 ## Preview

-This is a screenshot of yhe Log In page of the project.
+This is a screenshot of the Log In page of the project.

 <p>
   <img alt="Log In page" src="php_server_environment/images/logIn.png" />